New Restaurants in Newcastle for 2026

 Roma is another coffee shop in Heaton.
 Decent though, from the owners of Elder (Jan 2025).

-Soku looks great – opened as the first pop up in the lockup, home for temp restaurants but really looks like a great menu and already a sucess.
+Soku looks great – opened as the first pop up in The Lockup, home for temp restaurants but really looks like a great menu and already a sucess.
+It’s since moved into Assemble, a second venue from the House team which will no doubt be brilliant.

 Savour Bakery is on Coatsworth Road and is doing some good things with pastry.
 Been popular since opening.